- Pedro J. Aphalo, PhD, Docent (University of Helsinki)

 Hardware: I have designed and built and electronic auxanometer, digital thermometers, three-state temperature controllers and power electronics for controlled environments.
 Modified a gas-exchange system and a transient porometer.

-Software: I have been developing software for diverse calculations related to photobiology and and quantification of radiation.
+Software: I am developing software for diverse calculations related to photobiology and and quantification of radiation.
 There is a separate web site for this software at http://r4photobiology.wordpress.com/.
-Several of my packages are available through CRAN.
+Thirteen of my packages are available through CRAN.
+I am writing companion book for these software packages.
+Its drafts is available at Leanpub.

-Hardware: Special LED light sources and drivers for use in our experiments.
+Hardware: Design and assembly of special LED light sources and drivers for use in our experiments.
 I have collaborated with Aralab in the customisation of light sources in growth chambers and I am collaborating with sglux by testing a prototype spectrometer.
 Acquisition and specification of equipment for UV, VIS, NIR, and thermal imaging, including cameras, objectives, filters, and manual and mechanised support systems.
+More information about photographic techniques including imaging in the near ultraviolet- and near-infrared regions with modified and off-the-shelf digital cameras is available at my web site on the subject Photo rumblings and whispers.
+Current work in progress on low cost miniature narrow-band- and multispectral radiation sensors with autonomous logging capabilities.

 Information and disemination on methods: Currently through the UV4Plants Association, as information officer and editor-in-chief of the UV4Plants Bulletin.
 I am also the lead author of a book on Using R for Calculations Related to Photobiology.
-Earlier through participation in COST Action FA0906, mainly in the work group on UV technology, we have co-organised training schools and and co-edited a handbook of methods.
-See http://uv4growth.wordpress.com/ for more details.
+Earlier through participation in COST Action FA0906, mainly in the work group on UV technology, we have co-organised training schools and and co-edited a handbook of methods titled Beyond the Visible.
+See the UV4Plants web site for more details.